With only five, affordable ingredients, I was able to whip up a wonderful puree with a depth of natural sweetness pulled from the roasted carrots.

 Easy Roasted Carrot Red Lentil Soup

-- While carrots are roasting, bring a pot of water to a boil.
+- Bring a pot of water to a boil.
 Add the bouillon cube and allow it to dissolve.
 Once dissolved, add the red lentils.

-- Reduce heat to a simmer and cover pot.
-Cook until lentils are tender, about 12 minutes.
+- Reduce heat to a simmer and cover pot with a lid Cook until lentils are tender, about 12 minutes.

 - Feel free to use a bouillon cube you like.
 I typically use Edward & Sons’ Not-Chick’n Bouillon Cubes, but I ran out.
 I used your standard vegetable bouillon cube.